MorozicH20/GearSwitcher/ReadMe.md

 **Valid Key Codes**: Only use valid KeyCode values from InControl.
 Using an invalid key code will likely result in an error.\

-**Key Conflicts**: Be aware that key bindings may conflict with other mods or with the game’s default controls.
-If you experience conflicts, you’ll need to choose different key bindings.\
+**Key Conflicts**: Be aware that key bindings may conflict with other mods or with the gameâ€™s default controls.
+If you experience conflicts, youâ€™ll need to choose different key bindings.\

 **Missing Bindings**: If a preset does not have a binding defined in the "binds" object, it cannot be activated via a hotkey.\